-Open University (Adjunct Enrollment) for Non-CSUF Students
+Open University (for Non-CSUF Students)

-University Extended Education administers Open University for people who are not currently admitted to Cal State Fullerton.
-Enrollment is available in most undergraduate and graduate-level courses through a process called adjunct enrollment (also known as Open University on many campuses).
+People who are not currently admitted to Cal State Fullerton can enroll in most undergraduate and graduate-level courses through a process called Open University.
 In fall and spring, registration is provided on a space available basis after students admitted to a Cal State Fullerton degree program have registered.
 In summer, special registration provisions may be made for Open University students to enroll at the same time as CSUF students.

-Open University is useful for people who: missed the deadline for admission to the university; have been disqualified; are otherwise ineligible for admission and need to raise their grade point average; need to earn prerequisites for admission to a degree program or certificate; or need to enroll in GRAD 700.
+Open University is useful for people who missed the deadline for admission to the university, have been disqualified, are otherwise ineligible for admission and need to raise their grade point average, need to earn prerequisites for admission to a degree program or certificate, or need to enroll in GRAD 700.